0xsh1n/Pumptivity/README.md

  Discord Custom Status
  </p>
  <p align="center">
- A Code That Allows You To Get The Playing, Listening, and Streaming Discord Statuses 24/7!
+ A Code That Allows You To Get The Playing, Listening, and Streaming Discord Statuses.
  </p>